Wondering how to best approach a metro score event?

 What you need to know

 Route choice can play a big part here, leaving out a control or collecting one that tempts you because it looks close can make the difference!
 A little planning goes a long way.
-As you’ll get the map to review before you start investing some time on planning can pay big dividends.
+Think about checking your route for a few seconds before taking off.

 Score events also make use of the electronic punching technology so you’ll need to remember to bring your e-tag along if you have one and you’ll also get a print out with your splits showing how long you took between each control.